wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 You can integrate Wazuh with Suricata, a network-based intrusion detection system (NIDS), to detect threats by monitoring network traffic.
 This solution can generate JSON logs of NIDS events and provide additional insight into your network's security with its network traffic inspection capabilities.

-To see an example use case of a NIDS integration with Wazuh, go to the `Catch suspicious network traffic <learning_wazuh_suricata>`_ section of the documentation.
+To see an example use case of a NIDS integration with Wazuh, go to the :ref:`Catch suspicious network traffic <learning_wazuh_suricata>` section of the documentation.

 Configuration